- Transition from crib to bed after 36 months when your child understands rules and limits.

 With your child’s newfound emotional, verbal, and motor control skills, you’re probably thinking about transitioning from the crib and into a bed.

 Here are some useful recommendations from the book What to expect: the toddler years.
-The authors recommend making the transition after 36 months of age, not earlier, because at this age your son is just starting to understand the more abstract concepts of rules and limits.
-A indicator for making the change is when your child starts suggesting it.
+The authors recommend making the transition after 36 months of age, not earlier, because at this age your child is just starting to understand the more abstract concepts of rules and limits.
+An indicator for making the change is when your child starts suggesting it.

-• Pediatricians recommend that bedtime should be timed about 12 hours after your child wakes up, or about 5 hours after his nap ended.
+- Pediatricians recommend that bedtime should be timed about 12 hours after your child wakes up, or about 5 hours after their nap ended.

-• Make a fun bedtime routine and talk about it with your toddler.
-Give him a couple of choices, like choosing whether he should put on pajamas or brush his teeth first.
+- Make a fun bedtime routine and talk about it with your toddler.
+Give them a couple of choices, like choosing whether they should put on pajamas or brush their teeth first.

-• Make bedtime a bonding moment in which your son can feel safe and loved.
+- Make bedtime a bonding moment in which your child can feel safe and loved.

-• Provide him with his blanket, stuffed animals or other comfort items from his crib.
+- Provide them with their blanket, stuffed animals, or other comfort items from their crib.

-• If your child gets out of bed during the night, hold your ground and return him to bed in a silent and yet consistent manner.
-It might take some time, but he will get the message.
+- If your child gets out of bed during the night, hold your ground and return them to bed in a silent but consistent manner.
+It might take some time, but they will get the message.

-• Show him empathy and patience while adjusting to this change.
+- Show them empathy and patience while adjusting to this change.